-Damage to the ICBN can also happen during other surgeries in the axillary area, as well as during radiation therapy to this area.
+Damage to the ICBN can also happen during other surgeries and radiation therapy in the axillary area.
 This article will focus on ICBN damage after axillary lymph node surgery.

-It is important to note that arm pain after breast surgery can also be due to lymphedema.
-However, you may still have arm pain even if you do not have lymphedema.
-If you notice swelling in your arm, call your provider right away.
+Arm pain after breast surgery can be due to lymphedema.
+If you see or feel swelling in your arm, call your provider right away.

 What does the arm pain feel like?

 If your ICBN was damaged during surgery, you may have arm pain that does not go away on its own.
-This pain can present as pain on the upper inner arm, the shoulder, the chest wall near the breast and armpit, or the upper back.
-Because a nerve was damaged, this pain is often described as “neuropathic” or nerve pain.
+It can be pain in the upper inner arm, the shoulder, the chest wall near the breast and armpit, or the upper back.
+Because a nerve was damaged, this pain is often called “neuropathic” or nerve pain.
 This nerve pain can start shortly after surgery and can last for as long as a few years after surgery.
 You may have: